Sport in Leeds: Sports facilities and stadia in Leeds

 Leeds has a wealth of sports facilities including the 40,000-capacity Elland Road football stadium, a host stadium at UEFA Euro 1996; the 22,000-capacity Headingley Rugby Stadium, world-famous for both cricket and rugby league; and South Leeds Stadium used for athletics, bowls, football, rugby league and tennis.
 Other facilities include the Leeds Wall (climbing), Xscape (real snow indoor ski and snowboard slope with ice climbing wall) and Yeadon Tarn, sailing centre.

 Leeds' 50 metre international swimming pool has now being demolished.

 Horse Racing

 There is one racecourse within the Leeds City area, and that is Wetherby Racecourse.
 Wetherby is a National Hunt racecourse (incidentally the only one in Yorkshire).
 West Yorkshire has a flat racecourse at Pontefract.
 Racedays attract people from across the UK to Wetherby.
 Wetherby is a medium-sized racecourse (although one of the larger ones in Yorkshire).
 The nearest major racecourse to Leeds is York.

 Golf facilities in the Leeds area

-Leeds is also home to many top class golf courses.
-With over 20 courses within 30 mins drive of the city centre Leeds offers golf courses of all varieties.

-Amongst the best courses in the area are Alwoodley, Moortown and Moor Allerton.
+Leeds is also home to many golf courses, with over 20 courses within 30 mins drive of the city centre.
+Amongst the best courses in the area are Alwoodley, Moortown and Sand Moor.
 Alwoodley is an 18-hole heathland course which has hosted many national tournaments.
-Moortown is also an 18-hole heathland course which has, in the past staged many national events and the Ryder Cup.
-Moor Allerton is a 27-hole parkland course that has hosted many national tournaments including European Tour events.
+Moortown is also an 18-hole heathland course which has, in the past staged many major events including the 1929 Ryder Cup.

-All 3 of these courses can be found north of the city, just north of the Leeds city ring road.